prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware.md

 Unlike [Zcash](/crypto-mining/zcash-hardware/) and [Ethereum](/crypto-mining/ethereum-hardware/) ASIC cards can be used to mine Dash.

-These cards are the fastest and most power efficient solution to mining cryptocurrency.
+These cards are the fastest and most power efficient solution for mining cryptocurrency.

 ## Dash Mining Hardware